ashwnacharya/ashwnacharya.github.io/_posts/2024-01-13-progressive-overloading.markdown

 ## Don't be an Expert Beginner.
 Staying in the comfort zone for an extended period can lead to being an [Expert Beginner](https://daedtech.com/how-developers-stop-learning-rise-of-the-expert-beginner/).
 An expert beginner possesses sufficient knowledge to tackle familiar problems, despite existing inadequacies and bad habits.
-However, their avoidance of more challenging problems prevents the awareness and correction of these shortcomings.
+However, an expert beginner avoids more challenging problems, either consciously or subconsciously.
+This  prevents the awareness and therefore a correction, of these shortcomings.
 The lack of exposure to demanding problems hinders growth, leaving them incapable of overcoming harder challenges.

 ## The 80% rule.